urielsolorzano/urielsolorzano/README.md

 ![Github Banner](https://github.com/Jaydeep-Yadav/Jaydeep-Yadav/blob/main/banner.png)

 # 💫 About Me:
-🚀 I am a recently graduated systems engineer with a solid academic background and a constant ambition to innovate and create technological solutions that transform processes and improve results.
-My focus is on programming, software development, and the implementation of systems that drive efficiency and productivity.
+🚀 I am a systems engineer with a solid academic 🌐 background and a constant ambition to innovate and create technological solutions that transform processes and improve results.<br> 📘 My focus is on programming, software development, and the implementation of systems that drive efficiency and productivity.